(By Leanne Ridgeway, Owner/Chief Editor, RiffRelevant.com)

 8. The Wild & Gentle Dogs

-At this time, no public digital stream is available, but believe me when I say that this Shadowlands has zero filler.
-Listening to it for the third time as I’m typing this, from the start of the title track throughout song after song, it’s heavily thick with riffs and rumbling rampage, and it relentlessly rocks.
+Believe me, Shadowlands has zero filler.
+Listening to it for the third time as I type, from the start of the title track it’s heavily thick with riffs and rumbling rampage, and it relentlessly rocks.
 While I’ve enjoyed most every Mos Generator release thus far, there is something slightly different in this album’s overall sound.

-Yes, it’s heavy rock, it incorporates some progressive elements, it has that bit of MosGen spicy weirdness flavor that I love, but there’s something distinctive about Shadowlands.
+Yes, it’s heavy rock, it incorporates some progressive elements, it has that bit of MosGen spicy flavor, but there’s something distinctive about Shadowlands.
 If there is such a thing as ‘hearing’ a feeling of comfort, then you can hear how their continuous live touring over the past few years has enhanced the trio’s comfortability with each other.
 The album ebbs and flows and floats and glides, all in roaring rhythmic unison.

-I’ll stop myself here, before I end up giving a full review just because I can’t shut up. 🙂 I’ll wait until I’ve had more time to absorb the whole album and can also share a digital stream with you.
+I’ll wait until I’ve had more time to absorb the whole album and can share a digital stream with you.
 Suffice to say, if you’ve liked any Mos Generator song or album, you’re in for a mighty tasty treat with Shadowlands.
-Seeing and hearing these songs performed live will soon be a personal joy.
+Seeing and hearing these songs performed live will soon be a joy.
 If you haven’t gotten a ticket for one of their shows yet, each date’s event links are below.

 In the meantime, we have much insight from Tony Reed about each track: